seanmoyal/LaasPybulletMujoco/ReadMe.md

 - to change the trained model, change the name in the call **model.save()**

-- To view the training, the tensor board information is contained in **TLTests/albert_training_tensorboard**
+- To view the training, the Tensorboard information is contained in **TLTests/albert_training_tensorboard**

-METTRE LA LIGNE DE COMMANDE POUR LANCER TENSORBOARD
+      cd MujocoSimu/RLLTests
+      tensorboard --logdir ./ppo_albert_tensorboard/

 ### How to view the trained model in the simulation :
     Launch Mujoco/RLTests/TestModel.py